Last Updated on 2nd October 2021

 First off, what is a ruin bar?
 A Ruin bar will typically have run-down furniture and be decorated with a lot of retro memorabilia.
 Most of them have a beer garden and are relatively cheap, although the newest ruin bars seem to be more upmarket and in turn more expensive.
-The Ruin Bar tend to be very colourful and photogenic.
+Ruin Bars tend to be very colourful and photogenic.
 A lot of them are cultural centres, some host live music and others are clubs.
 The benchmark for Ruins Bar in Budapest is still Szimpla Kert (the first Ruin Bar) and it is still the best ruin bar in Budapest.